 Paul Githinji Kabochi was a man I am lucky to have met, and I mourn his tragic loss in what was, for him, the strangest of accidents.
 He was a true path-finder, and not only for the likes of me, a traveller, wanting to experience the African bush with someone who knew it intimately, but also for august naturalists such as David Attenborough.
 Paul had been one of the expert guides during the making of The Life of Mammals, and his special knowledge was often called upon by the BBC’s outpost in Nairobi.

-He knew about the properties of both indigenous and introduced plant species.
+Paul knew about the medicinal properties of both indigenous and introduced plant species.
 I remember him telling me to pick some lavender from the bush outside the camp dining room when I told him I had a headache; this after ascertaining whether it was “a headache of the stomach, or of the weather.”
 He told me to make tea with it.
 On other occasions he also explained how he treated skin cancers with a mixture of, among other things, baked sodom apple (Solanum family) and avocado.
 Then there was the little blue flowered Wandering Jew (Commelina) that was especially good for clearing adolescent acne.
-He also once told me that had successfully treated a typhoid outbreak in the locality with decoctions of (I think) fever tree bark.
+He also once told me that he had successfully treated a typhoid outbreak in the locality with decoctions of (I think) fever tree bark.
 He meant to write a book, imparting all he knew, but when I last met him he was struggling with finding ways to fund the venture.

 When he was not acting as guide for Delamere Camps, he had his own clinic in Rumuruti, and was also called on from time to time to consult at the prestigious Nairobi Hospital.